-A delicious and much healthier alternative to your regular deep fried wedges with an awesome refreshing avocado and sour cream dip.
+A delicious gluten free and healthy alternative to your regular deep fried wedges served with an awesome refreshing avocado and sour cream dip.
+We got sweet potato wedges!

 If you want a healthier appetiser or side with your burger, wrap, taco etc. other than deep-fried chips.
 Then this is definitely a recipe to try.